benhurley/bigcigarguy/content/pages/index.md

       - type: FeaturedItem
         title: >-
           "When you are traveling and light up a cigar while wearing BCG gear, people notice!
-The quality and fit are impeccable, highly recommend!
+The quality and fit are impeccable, highly recommend.
         tagline: Testimonial 2
         subtitle: 'Jane Doe, Company'
         text: >-